Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 But the very best visual proof of all is to watch Jeanette’s This is Your Life.
 Anyone with half a brain can see the blatant difference in the way Jeanette greets her husband, with a brotherly hug, and her reaction when Nelson walks in – tears, a look of ecstasy, an adoring, melting hug – the body language tells all.
 The only way a person can fail to notice this is-he or she just doesn’t want to see it.

 I love both Jeanette and Nelson.
 I have worked tirelessly to keep their names and their accomplishments alive and to make available their large body of work.
 No other club has ever done that.
-And if you live near a city where we’re holding a club meeting, show up!
+And if you live near a city where we’re holding an event, show up!
 Check it out!
 Get your questions answered!
 I can promise that you’ll learn a lot-and make new friends.

 Many movie stars live a wild, shallow life.
 Jeanette MacDonald and Nelson Eddy were hardworking, good, caring people who suffered for their mistakes and died early deaths.
 There is nothing shameful about their story.
 One only wishes we could have helped them in some way.
 And that is probably the main reason I carry on year after year with this club – to let people know what they sacrificed in personal happiness to bring us the music and the movies we still treasure today.